NetApp/trident/docs/kubernetes/operations/tasks/managing.rst

 If you have installed Trident using the :ref:`operator <deploying-with-operator>`, you can uninstall Trident by either:

-1. **Editing the TridentProvisioner to set the uninstall flag:** You can edit the TridentProvisioner and set ``spec.uninstall=true`` to uninstall Trident.
+1. **Editing the TridentOrchestrator to set the uninstall flag:** You can edit the TridentOrchestrator and set ``spec.uninstall=true`` to uninstall Trident.

-2. **Deleting the TridentProvisioner:** By removing the ``TridentProvisioner`` CR that was used to deploy Trident, you instruct the operator to uninstall Trident.
-The operator processes the removal of the TridentProvisioner and proceeds to remove the Trident deployment and daemonset, deleting the Trident pods it had created on installation.
+2. **Deleting the TridentOrchestrator:** By removing the ``TridentOrchestrator`` CR that was used to deploy Trident, you instruct the operator to uninstall Trident.
+The operator processes the removal of the TridentOrchestrator and proceeds to remove the Trident deployment and daemonset, deleting the Trident pods it had created on installation.

-To uninstall Trident, edit the ``TridentProvisioner`` and set the ``uninstall`` flag as shown below:
+To uninstall Trident, edit the ``TridentOrchestrator`` and set the ``uninstall`` flag as shown below:

 .. code-block:: bash

-  $  kubectl patch tprov <trident-provisioner-name> -n trident --type=merge -p '{"spec":{"uninstall":true}}'
+  $  kubectl patch torc <trident-orchestrator-name> -n trident --type=merge -p '{"spec":{"uninstall":true}}'

-When the ``uninstall`` flag is set to ``true``, the Trident Operator uninstalls Trident but doesn't remove the TridentProvisioner itself.
-You must clean up the TridentProvisioner and create a new one if you want to install Trident again.
+When the ``uninstall`` flag is set to ``true``, the Trident Operator uninstalls Trident but doesn't remove the TridentOrchestrator itself.
+You must clean up the TridentOrchestrator and create a new one if you want to install Trident again.

-To completely remove Trident (including the CRDs it creates) and effectively wipe the slate clean, you can edit the ``TridentProvisioner`` to pass the ``wipeout`` option.
+To completely remove Trident (including the CRDs it creates) and effectively wipe the slate clean, you can edit the ``TridentOrchestrator`` to pass the ``wipeout`` option.

 .. warning::